 Madison, WI, is possibly the most popular city in the Midwest.
 The capital city owes a lot of its appeal and popularity to the incredible job opportunities.
 Here are great real estate options, and relocating to Madison could be an excellent decision for anyone.
 Of course, these are not the only reasons that the city of four lakes has risen in popularity over the past few years.

 Four different lakes surround Madison city, offering its residents an excellent lake life.
 These lakes include Lake Kegonsa, Lake Waubesa, Lake Mendota, and Lake Menona.
 The city’s residents also have plenty of opportunities to pursue higher education at the many great institutions, such as the University of Wisconsin, Madison.
 Hundreds of students from outside the state go in to attend one of the best universities in the country.
 In fact, the University of Wisconsin offers more than just jobs; it is also what makes Madison a party town.

 But moving to a new city is rarely a walk in the park.
 Even if you are looking to move to a city like Madison, there are multiple things that you have to consider first.
 From housing and job opportunities to festivals and events, you want to make sure a city matches the way you live.

-We can understand just how hard it can be to decide on where to move for a fresh start.
+We can understand how hard it can be to decide where to move for a fresh start.
 So to help you make a better decision, we have made a comprehensive guide on Madison city.
 We hope that you can get a clearer picture of what Madison is through this guide.
 So without further ado, let’s start with some interesting facts about the city.

 - The capitol building in the city finished construction in 1917, where builders used 43 unique stones brought in from six countries.